Fourier-enhanced reduced-order surrogate modeling for uncertainty quantification in electric machine design: Conclusions

 \section{Conclusions}

-This work presented a novel, data-driven surrogate modeling framework, aiming at predicting the torque of a \gls{pmsm} under geometrical design variations cost-effectively, and utilizing these predictions for cost-efficient \gls{uq} studies.
+This work presented a novel, data-driven surrogate modeling framework, aiming at predicting the torque of a \gls{pmsm} under geometric design variations cost-effectively, and utilizing these predictions for cost-efficient \gls{uq} studies.
 The framework consists of a reduced-order modeling and an inference part.
 The reduced-order modeling part combines \gls{dft}-based dimension reduction of torque signals with regression-based \glspl{rsm} that approximate the functional dependency between the \gls{pmsm}'s design parameters and the reduced \gls{qoi}.
 Three \glspl{rsm} are tested, namely, \gls{pce}, \gls{fnn}, and \gls{gp}.
 In the inference part, the trained \gls{rsm} is first evaluated for a set of new design parameters and subsequently an inverse \gls{dft} is applied to yield the predicted torque signal.

 Our framework is applied for torque inference and \gls{uq} for a \gls{pmsm} with $20$ geometric design parameters.
 The torque signals contain $120$ torque values evaluated upon equidistant rotation angles within a period.
 The numerical studies reveal a number of interesting observations.
 First, at least $R=11$ frequency components must be kept in the \gls{rom} to ensure a sufficiently accurate torque signal reconstruction.
-Next, the best-in-class surrogate model in terms of prediction accuracy and robustness is obtained by combining \gls{dft}-based dimension reduction and \gls{gp}-based \gls{rsm}.
+Next, the best-in-class surrogate model in terms of prediction accuracy and robustness is obtained by combining \gls{dft}-based dimension reduction and \gls{gp}-based \glspl{rsm}.
 This result includes comparisons against non-framework-based surrogate models, which either replace \gls{dft} with \gls{pca} in the dimension reduction step or omit it altogether.
 Importantly, omitting the dimension reduction step leads to severe deterioration in prediction accuracy.
 In surrogate-based \gls{uq} by means of Monte Carlo sampling, the \gls{gp} remains the best \gls{rsm} choice concerning mean torque estimation accuracy.
-However, for standard deviation estimation, no \gls{rsm} can claim best performance.
-Last, surrogate-based \gls{uq} by means of Monte Carlo is several times more cost-efficient compared to sampling the high-fidelity \gls{pmsm} model.
+For standard deviation estimation, no \gls{rsm} can claim best performance, however, \gls{gp} offers the advantages of smaller maximum errors and less error fluctuation.
+Last, taking into account both the offline and online costs of the suggested framework, that is, due to data acquisition, \gls{ml} regression, and model evaluation, surrogate-based \gls{uq} studies by means of Monte Carlo are several times more cost-efficient compared to sampling the original, high-fidelity \gls{pmsm} model.

 Overall, the suggested framework results in surrogate models that can reliably replace the high-fidelity \gls{pmsm} model and enable otherwise computationally intractable parameter studies such as \gls{uq}, even outperforming commonly used approaches like direct \gls{qoi} approximation or dimension reduction via \gls{pca}.
 The \gls{dft}-based dimension reduction is particularly suitable in this use case, given the physical characteristics of the \gls{qoi}, mainly its periodicity.
 Periodicity is indeed present for a wide array of electric machine \glspl{qoi} besides the torque.
 The method remains applicable for non-periodic \glspl{qoi} as well, however, the extent of this applicability should be investigated further.
 Other extensions could consider a richer selection of \gls{rsm} and dimension reduction possibilities, including nonlinear methods.